ForwardFeed/hexagon-in-cli/README.md

 It's also thought to be only used in a unsigned positive world, didn't planned to work in a signed coordinate world.

 If you want to play with the library you can clone and play inside the main.rs, where I made a questionable test ground.
 Speaking of testing, I didn't.
-It looked to work so I never tempted the eternal slumber of making tests, maybe with mind altering substances or money (same thing) in the future.
+It looked to work so I never tempted the eternal slumber of making tests maybe with mind altering substances or money (same thing) in the future.

 ## How it works (for real this time)

 ```rs
 // Make yourself a grid, as mentionned earlier those hexagons are to be